ccc159/RhinoPythonForVscode/README.md

 * `RhinoPython.Enabled`: Enable/Disable this RhinoPython extension.
 * `RhinoPython.PreserveLog`: Specifies whether to keep the console log history or not.
+* `RhinoPython.ResetAndRun`: Determines if `F2` (`CodeSender` Command) reset the script engine every time before it executes.
+* `RhinoPython.MinimizeWindowWhenRunning`: Specifies whether to minimize the vs code editor when running the code.

 ## Known Issues